Sansevieria Classification: Snake Plant Taxonomy Explained

 What is the scientific name of snake plant?

-The current accepted scientific name of snake plant is Dracaena trifasciata.
-The former name Sansevieria trifasciata remains in widespread informal use but is botanically superseded.
+The current accepted scientific name is Dracaena trifasciata.
+The former name Sansevieria trifasciata is now a synonym and is botanically superseded, though it remains in widespread use at nurseries.

 Is sansevieria now called dracaena?

 Yes.
-Following a 2017 taxonomic revision supported by molecular data, all species formerly in the genus Sansevieria were merged into Dracaena.
-This makes Dracaena the valid and accepted genus name for all snake plants.
+Following a 2017 taxonomic revision supported by molecular DNA data, all species formerly in the genus Sansevieria were merged into Dracaena.
+Dracaena is now the valid and accepted genus name for all snake plants.

 Why did sansevieria change to dracaena?